nubenetes/awesome-kubernetes/docs/ansible.md

 - [redhat.com: From the datacenter to the edge: The open hybrid cloud vision for Red Hat Ansible Automation Platform 2](https://www.redhat.com/en/blog/datacenter-edge-open-hybrid-cloud-vision-red-hat-ansible-automation-platform-2)
 - [redhat.com: Redefining the possibilities of IT automation across your ecosystem with Red Hat partners](https://www.redhat.com/en/blog/redefining-possibilities-it-automation-across-your-ecosystem-red-hat-partners)
 - [crn.com: IBM’s Red Hat Reveals Ansible Automation Platform 2 Early Access](https://www.crn.com/news/cloud/ibm-s-red-hat-reveals-ansible-automation-platform-2-early-access) ‘Automation is foundational.
 Not an option.
 Not tactical,’ Massimo Ferrari, Red Hat’s management strategy director, tells CRN in an interview.
 “You need automation, otherwise you won‘t be able to do many other things, whether that be DevOps, whether that be digital transformation.”
+- [devops.com: Red Hat Extends Scope of Ansible Automation Ambitions](https://devops.com/red-hat-extends-scope-of-ansible-automation-ambitions/) Red Hat announced the availability of a preview edition of Red Hat Ansible Automation Platform 2 that is intended to make it easier to automate IT processes at scale.
+- [redhat.com: Red Hat Ansible Automation Platform 2 Drives Cloud-Native Automation and Helps Developers Become Automators](https://www.redhat.com/en/about/press-releases/red-hat-ansible-automation-platform-2-drives-cloud-native-automation-and-helps-developers-become-automators) Industry’s leading IT automation platform now re-architected for deploying portable automation at massive scale across hybrid clouds and edge environments while shifting automation left into application development

 ### Automation services catalog
 - [ansible.com: Automation services catalog, the newest addition to the Ansible Automation Platform](https://www.ansible.com/products/automation-services-catalog) Provide lifecycle management, provisioning, retirement and cataloging of automation resources to your business